EduardoAule/RaspberryPI-Transmission/README.md

     "rpc-whitelist": "*.*.*.*",

-May as well disable the whitelist if you are allowing all IPs
+May as well disable the whitelist if you are allowing all IPs:

     "rpc-whitelist-enabled": false